kiroxas/Rogue_BOI_Style/README.md

 that you can move around with ugly animations.<br />

 You can compile this project on your plateforme, by cloning it, then run "cmake ." and then "make".
-You need to install SFML 2.0 on your own, but cmake should be able to detect its presence by itself (so no The program executable should be in <the root folder where you cloned>/bin/Kirogame
+You need to install SFML 2.0 on your own, but cmake should be able to detect its presence by itself (so no editing a configuration file for you)
+The program executable should be in <the root folder where you cloned>/bin/Kirogame